imtiger/HappyEnglish/README.md

 #define kSinaWeiboAppKey @"your weibo app key"
 #define kSinaWeiboAppSecret @"your weibo app secret"
 ```
-replace the above placeholder with yours.
+Replace the above placeholder with yours.

 ##License
 =========